henb13/jre-missing/README.md

 </p>

 Automatically detects and lists episodes of [The Joe Rogan Experience](https://open.spotify.com/show/4rOoJ6Egrf8K2IrywzwOMk) podcast that are currently not available on the Spotify platform.
-Will also catch episodes removed or re-added in the future.
+Also detects if episodes have been shortened in duration.

 ## As Mentioned In 🗞️